dheerajodha/CDLI-Tablet-App/README.md

 <img src="./CDLI_ULTRA_UPDATE_JSONFETCH.jpg">

 <b>Source</b> : My brain + draw.io<br>

-> <b>Note</b> :<br>
-> *​ ​: <i>Problem</i> -> ​ Here we are ​ not​ passing the date(or any attribute that uniquely
-	identifies an entry) of the tapped item to CuneiformInfoPage() to display that entry’s info.
-Because if we do that, we’d once again call the API to fetch the data of the tapped item, and since async functions are time consuming, we should avoid them as much as possible.<br>
-	<i>Solution</i> -> ​ Hence, what we can do is, we directly pass the tapped object
-	itself to the CuneiformInfoPage(), so we can directly access the attribute value of the tapped object using the dot operator.
-Here we don’t need to call the API again to fetch data.<br>
-> ➢ [1] : ​ This class is present inside Cuneiform_Collection_Page.dart file, it’s job is to
-	fetch the ‘thumbnail’ and ‘date’ from the json array, and display them in form of GridView.<br>
-> ➢ [2] : ​ This class is present inside the Cuneiform_Data.dart file (which stores our
-	models), its job is to hold a Dart list of CuneiformsData to be displayed.<br>
-> ➢ [3] : ​ This class is present inside Cuneiform_Info_Page.dart file, it’s job is to
-	display ‘url’, ’title’, ‘blurb’ and ‘description’ of the tapped item.<br><br>

 <b>SMALL DEMO :</b><br>
 The current CDLI mobile applications do not have a welcome screen, so I thought it could be one of the new features to add a new route which would include everything that the app contains, but in a brief manner.
 Due to this, user can quickly absorb what the app is all about.<br>